 To use a default implementation to summarize instances of NewsArticle instead of defining a custom implementation, we specify an empty impl block with impl Summary for NewsArticle {}.

-Even though we’re no longer choosing to define the summarize method on NewsArticle directly, we’ve provided a default implementation and specified that NewsArticle implements the Summary trait, so we can still call the summarize method on an instance of NewsArticle, like this:
+Even though we’re no longer defining the summarize method on NewsArticle directly, we’ve provided a default implementation and specified that NewsArticle implements the Summary trait.
+As a result, we can still call the summarize method on an instance of NewsArticle, like this:

 let article = NewsArticle {